tashad19/package-detector/README.md

 # Package Detector

 ## Description
 This is a project made using Python, OpenCV and various other libraries.
-It can use either a webcam or smartphone camera to detect package by using colour detection, estimate its dimensions and its (x,y,z) coordinates relative to the camera and also read its barcode when placed close enough.
+It can use either a webcam or smartphone camera to detect packages by using colour detection, estimate its dimensions and its (x,y,z) coordinates relative to the camera and also reads its barcode when placed close enough.